 3) Building plans

-All three are still accurate as well, although they don't immediately appear in the new story that I've started recently (the old one is now defunct).
+All three are still accurate as well, although they don't immediately appear in the new story that I've started recently started writing (the old one is now defunct).